-A corporation does not have to distribute profits to shareholders in the form of dividends, and indeed, many growth companies re-invest profits for greater growth rather than distribute them to shareholders, but if the company does declare a dividend, which is equal to a specific amount for each share of stock, then common shareholders are entitled to the dividend amount times the number of shares that they own.
-However, common shareholders have inferior rights to dividends than preferred shareholders, if the company has preferred shareholders.
+A corporation does not have to distribute profits to shareholders in the form of dividends, and indeed, many growth companies re-invest profits for greater growth rather than distribute them to shareholders, but if the company does declare a dividend, equal to a specific amount for each share, then common shareholders are entitled to the dividend amount times the number of shares owned.
+However, common shareholders rights to dividends are subordinate to the rights of preferred shareholders, if the company has preferred shareholders.

 No Stock Rights for Beneficial Owners of Shares Held in Street Name

-Most retail investors use brokers to buy and sell stock, and these stocks are usually held in the broker's name or the street name as it is usually called.
+Most retail investors use brokers to buy and sell stock, and these stocks are usually held in the broker's name (aka street name ).
 This is done so that the securities are readily available for trading and it reduces the costs of transferring certificates.
 It also allows the broker to lend out the securities for a fee to others who want to sell the stock short.
-Because the stocks are actually in the name of the broker, the broker's customers who actually bought or borrowed the stock are considered the beneficial owners of the stock, and, hence, they have no stock rights—no right to vote, to receive information or dividends.
+Because the stocks are actually in the name of the broker, the broker's customers who bought or borrowed the stock are considered the beneficial owners of the stock, and, hence, they have no stock rights — no right to vote, to receive information or dividends.
 In fact, the registrar of the stock does not even have the names of the beneficial owners, only the real owners who are the brokers for the stocks held in street name.

-However, most brokers do pass the information and dividends that they receive for the stock to the beneficial owners, and they will generally vote the way the beneficial owners request.
+However, most brokers do pass the information and dividends received for the stock to the beneficial owners, and they will generally vote the way the beneficial owners request.